 What Is Generational Marketing?

-Generational marketing is a marketing method that involves segmenting and targeting an audience based on the generation they’re a part of.
-Marketing materials and communication are tailored to generational preferences, behaviours, and desires — hoping to resonate with each generation’s individuals.
+Generational marketing is a generational marketing strategy that involves segmenting and targeting an audience across different generations.
+Marketing materials and communication are tailored to generational preferences, behaviours, and desires — aiming to forge a connection with the unique traits of other generations.

 Why Is It Important?

-Generational marketing is significant because each generation interacts with marketing differently.
+Generational marketing is important because each generation interacts with marketing differently.

 Each generation has specific behaviours, tastes, interests, needs, desires, and ways of thinking.
-Each one should be accounted for if you want to make the best connection with your audience.
+Each one should be accounted for if you want to ensure you’re reaching your target customers effectively.

-When you understand the generations present in your target audience, you can determine which tactics, channels, content, and marketing types are best to invest in.
-You can use your budget and resources wisely while generating consistent results with your marketing.
+By comprehending the interests across generations in your target audience, you can determine which tactics, channels, content, and marketing types are best to invest in.
+By focusing on your target demographic, you can use your budget and resources wisely while generating consistent results with your marketing.

 Start With Segmentation

 If you’re ready to see what generational marketing can do for your business, familiarise yourself with the generations present first.
-Keep reading to learn about the five generations and the kind of marketing they resonate with.
+Keep reading to learn about the five generations and the marketing every generation resonates with.

 The Silent Generation

 The silent generation was born between 1928 and 1945.
-They’re the oldest generation, between the ages of 70s to mid-90s.
+They represent the first generation of modern consumers, between the ages of 70s to mid-90s.
 Although they’re the seniors in our communities today, don’t discount their buying power.

-They’re still purchasing products, travelling, and enjoying various life experiences.
-The silent generation values loyalty and respect.
-They’re also among the most resourceful, determined generations surviving events like The Great Depression and World War II.
+They’re still active in online shopping and purchasing products, travelling, and enjoying various life experiences.
+Recognised as a brand-loyal generation, the silent generation is considered the most brand-loyal generation, with respect and exceptional customer service.
+Their brand loyalty is a testament to being one of the most resourceful, determined generations surviving events like The Great Depression and World War II.

 What this generation responds to marketing-wise

-Be as straightforward as possible when marketing to this generation, whether through imagery, video, or the written word.
+When marketing to the silent generation, it’s crucial to be as straightforward as possible, whether through imagery or video marketing strategies.
 Traditional marketing methods, like TV, print, and direct mail, are the most effective, considering the silent generation isn’t as digitally fluent.

 But that doesn’t mean avoiding digital marketing altogether.
 Getting engagement from the silent generation online requires extremely user-friendly interfaces, straightforward navigation, and simple content.

-Prioritise face-to-face marketing opportunities too.
-The silent generation is likelier to visit your business in person than online.
+Prioritising face-to-face marketing opportunities is a great way.
+Unlike younger generations, the silent generation is less likely to visit your business online, preferring in-person interactions.
 They grew up developing relationships through in-person conversations and interactions, so they’ll resonate with marketing that incorporates this.

 Baby Boomers

 Baby boomers were born between 1946 and 1964.
 They are just behind millennials as the second largest generation group.
-Baby boomers grew up after World War II during economic prosperity when wages increased and businesses grew stronger.
+Those baby boomers were born after World War II during economic prosperity when wages increased and businesses grew stronger.

 Baby boomers value family and meaningful relationships with friends and community members.
 Optimism, personal gratification, and holistic health are essential as well.